Met Office issues ‘danger to life’ amber warning for heavy rain and floods

 The Environment Agency warned people not to drive through floodwater, adding that “just 30cm of flowing water is enough to float your car”, and urging people to sign up with them for free flood warnings.

+“Quite widely in that area across the high ground, 50mm to 70mm of rain is likely to fall.
+A few spots could be up to about 80mm to 100mm of rain.”

+Mr Snell said the rain was gradually making its way eastwards across the UK, adding that Monday would largely be a “day of sunshine and scattered showers”.

-Sarah Cook, flood duty manager at the agency, said: “Heavy and persistent rain brings a risk of significant inland flooding in parts of south and mid Wales.
+Sarah Cook, flood duty manager at the Environment Agency, said: “Heavy and persistent rain brings a risk of significant inland flooding in parts of south and mid Wales.

 “Localised flooding is also possible in the south-west of England and in Cumbria today and tomorrow morning.